88saiba/otogipush/README.md

 to the conditions above.

 # Requirement
-You must have python version 3 and above installed on your machine<br>
+You must have python version 3 or latest version installed on your machine<br>
 (Unix-like Distro only, sorry windows user, i'm not part of ur community).

 ## Use Alias